OceaneCsn/gradientCO2/README.md

 Decrease in N content as CO$_2$ increases, even more marked in mix than KNO3.
 See `phenotypes/N-C.html` for graph and splines analyses.

+Correlation analyses between N content and biomass are also done, and show no significant association for comparable N nutrition and CO2 condition.

 # Transcriptomics analyses

 ## Bioinformatics